bananabr/Givemeahand/README.md

 ## What is this?
-A PoC tool to exploit privileged dangling process handles.
+A PoC tool to exploit privileged dangling handles.

 ## How does it work?
 The tool look for high-privilege process handles inherited by low-privilege processes.
 If candidates are found, the tool is able to spawn privileged processes by cloning the vulnerable handles.
 For more details about the technique, please refer to https://aptw.tf/2022/02/10/leaked-handle-hunting.html.